jaredly/j3/Roadmap.md

 - [x] ah first, get rid of non-nested get-nodes
 - [ ] autocomplete pls
+  - question. is autocomplete always... calculable from the state / loc / ctx
+  - answer, I certainly hope so. this means that I'd want to useMemo on it, instead of plopping it on state.
+Right?
+    BUT state keeps track of the selection index. and maybe other things? if the menu gets fancy oh and it can indicate whether it's been dismissed, right?
 - [ ] then the 'hash' dealiwhap